WHAT WE BELIEVE

-As beloved people of God gathered in a particular time and place, we are delighted and proud to make space for many types of believing and many varieties of faith.
-Whatever our differences, we are God’s people, and we gather together in love, worship, and service.
+As beloved people of God gathered in a particular time and place, we are delighted to make space for practicing our faith in a variety of ways.
+No matter our differences, we are God's people, and we gather together in love, worship, and service.

-- Forgiveness of sin is made possible by the crucifixion of Jesus
+Forgiveness of sin is made possible by the saving death of Jesus

 A BRIEF STATEMENT OF FAITH